 Pollution prevention reduces both financial costs (waste management and cleanup) and environmental costs (health problems and environmental damage).
 P2 approaches can be applied to all potential and actual pollution-generating activities in every business sector.

 There are significant opportunities for industry to reduce or prevent pollution at the source through cost-effective changes in production, operation, and raw materials use.
 Such changes offer industry substantial savings in reduced raw material usage, pollution control, regulatory responsibilities, and liability costs as well as help protect the environment and reduce risks to worker health and safety.
-By consuming and throwing away less, you will reduce the need to handle, treat, and dispose of waste.
+By consuming and throwing away less, the need to handle, treat, and dispose of waste is reduced.
 Many consumers value responsible business practices, and become loyal customers to businesses that foster the development of “greener” production processes.
 The bottom line is that preventing waste will save and possibly make businesses money.

 Commonly used methods of P2 include some of the following approaches: